Yibenfu/HMM_3colorFRET/README.md

 3. Open maincode.m file by MATLAB.
 4. At the top of the maincode.m, in the file-read commend line, change the file's name according to your data file.
 5. Run the code.
 The analyzed results will be saved in a folder with the folder's name the same as the original data file's name.
+6. To view the results, one can run aplotFittedFigures2.m file to plot figures of the fitted data.

 Note: one may need to adjust initial approximations of FRET values, variance values, and transition matrix.